 My inability to quit trying changed lives.
-There a lot of people who thank me for doing what I do because growing plants gives them purpose.
-It gives them a feeling of self worth.
+There are a lot of people who thank me for doing what I do because growing plants gives them purpose.
+It gives them a feeling of self-worth.

 So here’s my message to you.
 Whatever it is that you secretly want to do.
 Just do it!
 Take the plunge!
 Change your life!

 My Story, how I got here . . .

 Back in 1985, I took a job reading electric meters.
 It was a dull, low-paying, dead-end job.
 But I had a family to feed and I needed the job.
 At night and on weekends I was doing re-landscaping jobs.
 Three a week!
 I was working like a mule!

 But deep down inside I had desires and ambitions.
 I started studying on my breaks at work and found something that really interested me.
 This was years before the Internet or cell phones.